oscarlevin/pandoc-pretext/test.md

 ## This is the title of a subsection.

-Text of a subsection
+Text of a subsection.
+This is *first emph text*

 ## Another subsection

 Here we have a first paragraph.

-Here is another.
+Here is another.  *more emph*

 # A new main section.